cymantex/custom-web-server/README.md

+## Important note
+This was developed as a learning experience and should not be used in a production environment.

 ## Custom web server
 This is an example of a web server written from scratch using Node.js streams.
-This was developed as a learning experience and should not be used on a production environment.
 The code is based on a guide you can find here: https://www.codementor.io/ziad-saab/let-s-code-a-web-server-from-scratch-with-nodejs-streams-h4uc9utji

 ## Sample usage